-L R N teacher and not talk when they Enter the room ON TIME with the correct Always produce work of the highest Respect the rights of others by not Never call out; raise your hand to get are talking. & ready to learn. quality. disrupting their learning. the attention of the teacher.
+L [5] R N Listen to the teacher and not talk when they are talking.
+Enter the room ON TIME with the correct equipment & ready to learn.
+Always produce work of the highest quality.
+Respect the rights of others by not disrupting their learning.
+Never call out; raise your hand to get the attention of the teacher.